jt-wang/grade-sender/README.md

 - **xlrd** (pip install xlrd)
 - **pandas** (pip install pandas)

+Clone/download this repo to any place you like.

 if you already have python3 installed, you can use the `requirements.txt` as below to install `xlrd` and `pandas` at the same time:

 ```shell